As Sea-Tac Airport traffic booms, distant neighborhoods are noisy despite FAA plan

 “Due to the volume of arrival aircraft on both the east and west side, this is not feasible,” FAA spokesman Allen Kenitzer wrote in an email.

 If traffic is lighter, a plane can turn sooner.
-But at peak traffic every day, planes still fly far to the north.
+But at peak traffic every day, planes fly far to the north.

 No precision track along the east side